t-valette/missionSystem/README.md

+An other script more user-friendly is available [here](https://forum.fivem.net/t/release-recolt-treatment-selling-jobs-system-v1-0/15465) but I let this one available if you want

 # missionSystem
 missionSystem is a plugin to add in your FiveM server in order to add some missions like harvest weeds and sell it to have moneys.